The spacious interior cabin and seating arrangement of the LNER first class London to Edinburgh Azuma train service.

 The British railway system is a wonderful asset.
 If you’re visiting around the London area, the Underground system nearly eliminates the need for a car around town.
 And if you’re venturing further out, the National Rail system can whisk you to all points of the country in a matter of hours.
-On our latest UK adventure, we ventured north to Scotland and made our way to the Scottish capital of Edinburgh via the LNER Azuma train service.
+On our latest UK adventure, we ventured north to Scotland and made our way to the Scottish capital of Edinburgh via the LNER first class London to Edinburgh Azuma train service.

 We started out at the King’s Cross Station in central London to catch our train.
 This station is worth visiting for many reasons beyond catching your train.
 It is also the train station that featured Platform 9 3/4 in the Harry Potter movies.
 For fans, you can shop at a Harry Potter store as well get your picture taken at what they are calling the platform.
 That platform is merely a sign with an official photographer taking photos for a small fee during the day.